espressif/ESP8266_RTOS_SDK/docs/en/api-guides/build-system.rst

 Custom sdkconfig defaults
 -------------------------

-For example projects or other projects where you don't want to specify a full sdkconfig configuration, but you do want to override some key values from the esp-idf defaults, it is possible to create a file ``sdkconfig.defaults`` in the project directory.
+For example projects or other projects where you don't want to specify a full sdkconfig configuration, but you do want to override some key values from the ESP8266_RTOS_SDK defaults, it is possible to create a file ``sdkconfig.defaults`` in the project directory.
 This file will be used when running ``make defconfig``, or creating a new config from scratch.

 To override the name of this file, set the ``SDKCONFIG_DEFAULTS`` environment variable.